 Successful customers, quality product, but bad sales

-When I started as the Director of Product Management at my last company, they had a lot of successful and enthusiastic customers, a product that worked – although a bit long in the tooth – and a good lead pipeline.
+When I started as the Director of Product Management at my last company, they had a lot of successful and enthusiastic customers for our project management solution.
+The product worked well – although it was a bit long in the tooth – and we had a good lead pipeline.

-The sales engineers brought me in to help them articulate the product story better, especially for the demo.
-When I drilled down, I realized the one big thing that was holding sales back.
-The sales process and demo were about us and our product, not about the prospect and their pains.
+But when I drilled down, I found a different problem.
+I realized the one big thing that was holding sales back: The sales process and demo were about us and our product, not about the prospect and their pains.

 If you give sales the right information, everyone can make quota!